Inference on inner galaxy structure via gravitational waves from supermassive binaries: Binary Hardening by Three-body Scattering

-These simulations also reveal that two initially cuspy profiles—each centered on a BH with peak densities—will merge and flatten into a single core profile following the merger~\cite{Milosavljevic:2001vi,Merritt:2002jz,10.1093/mnras/stad3589}.
+These simulations also reveal that two initially cuspy profiles, each centred on a BH with peak densities, will merge and flatten into a single core profile following the merger~\cite{Milosavljevic:2001vi,Merritt:2002jz}.
 This underscores the need for comprehensive simulations that simultaneously address the co-evolution of the SMBHB orbit and the density profile.
-Further analysis comparing results from scattering simulations~\cite{Quinlan:1996vp} with N-body simulation outcomes~\cite{Khan:2012fp} demonstrates that predictions of orbital evolution can closely align with Eq.~(\ref{eq:hardenSC}), assuming that $\rho/\sigma$ remains constant, determined by the initial profile at the SMBHB’s influence radius, $r_i$~\cite{Sesana:2015haa}.
-This statement is supported by observations that the total mass ejected during SMBHB evolution is approximately of the order of $M$~\cite{Quinlan:1996vp,Merritt:1999ry,Milosavljevic:2001vi,Celoria:2018mzr}, primarily distributed within the influence radius at the onset.
-During simulations, the loss cone at this radius remains fully populated, driven by the efficient diffusion of particles in triaxial potentials.
+Further analysis comparing results from scattering simulations~\cite{Quinlan:1996vp} with $N$-body simulation outcomes~\cite{Khan:2012fp} demonstrates that predictions of orbital evolution can closely align with equation~(\ref{eq:hardenSC}), assuming that $\rho/\sigma$ remains constant, as determined by the initial profile at the influence radius $r_i$ of the SMBHB~\cite{Sesana:2015haa}.
+This statement is supported by observations that the total mass ejected during SMBHB evolution is approximately of the order of $M$~\cite{Quinlan:1996vp,Merritt:1999ry,Milosavljevic:2001vi,Antonini:2015cqa,Antonini:2015sza,Celoria:2018mzr} and is primarily distributed within the influence radius at the onset.
+During simulations, the loss cone at this radius remains fully populated as it is driven by the efficient diffusion of particles in triaxial potentials.

-By combining Eq.~(\ref{eq:hardenGW}) and Eq.~(\ref{eq:hardenSC}), the GW spectrum is revealed to exhibit two distinct phases: one at low frequencies, predominantly shaped by three-body scattering, and another at high frequencies, primarily determined by GW emission.
+By comparing equation~(\ref{eq:hardenGW}) with equation~(\ref{eq:hardenSC}), one sees that the GW spectrum naturally separates into two regimes: a low-frequency phase dominated by three-body scattering and a high-frequency phase governed primarily by GW emission.
 The transition between these phases is marked by a turnover frequency in the source frame~\cite{Chen:2016zyo}: